Features of Front Load Washers

 by Guest on Mar 29, 2011

-Front load washers are quickly capturing the attention of consumers.
-There are many reasons for people to be interested in and excited about front load washers, and they are quickly becoming a popular appliances for many homes.
-For years front loading machines have been available for use in Laundromats and other commercial applications.
+Front-load washers are quickly capturing the attention of consumers.
+There are many reasons for people to be interested in and excited about front load washers, and they are quickly becoming a popular appliance for many homes.
+For years front-loading machines have been available for use in Laundromats and other commercial applications.
 Now, they are widely available for home use.

-An obvious difference between front load washers and their top load counterparts is the location of the laundry door.
-Even though this seems obvious, there really are advantages to having the door on the front of the washer.
-It really makes sense for ease of moving laundry from the washer to the dryer.
+An obvious difference between front-load washers and their top-load counterparts is the location of the laundry door.
+Even though this seems obvious, there are advantages to having the door on the front of the washer.
+It makes sense for ease of moving laundry from the washer to the dryer.
 With both doors on the front of the machines, the laundry doesn’t need to be moved as far.
-It also makes moving wet laundry into a basket much easier, since it doesn’t need to be lifted up and out of the machine, it can simply be scooped out of the machine right into the basket.
-Another advantage of front load washers is that they are easily accessible to anyone from children to adults, including those who may have disabilities.
+It also makes moving wet laundry into a basket much easier, since it doesn’t need to be lifted up and out of the machine, it can simply be scooped right into the basket.
+Another advantage of front-load washers is that they are easily accessible to anyone from children to adults, including those who may have disabilities.